Batch42/yourbase/docs/user-guide/README.md

 YourBase is an open-source platform for the development of services that scales with a growing team.
 It can be used to build and manage polyglot, domain-specific and independently released services - often called microservices.
 Our main goals:

 * be very easy to get started
-* nicely scale from small teams to large ones and perhaps help build the next Google or Facebook ;-)
+* scale from small teams to large ones and perhaps help build the next Google or Facebook ;-)
+* enforce uniformity between apps of the same type (e.g: "Go REST API Server" or "Java Spring REST API Server") to simplify debugging and maintenance

 ## Background